NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-15.md

 - The presence of competitors helps to accelerate sales growth collectively, as each participant's marketing efforts add to the overall growth.
 - Competitors may find their own share of the growing market, without necessarily taking market share from each other.

-#### 5. Satisfying Market Demand:

-- Despite the increase in supply due to new entrants, there may still be insufficient capacity to fully satisfy the rapidly growing market demand.
-- This situation could hinder the entry of new competitors if they can't meet the demand gap.

-#### 6. Market Share Dynamics:

-- During this phase, the growth in sales does not necessarily translate to an increase in market share for each individual competitor.
-- Competitors might experience growth in sales while their market share remains stable or even declines due to the overall market growth.

 ### Late Growth Stage